tyjhart/flowanalyzer/README.md

 Our software ingests Netflow (and Netflow-equivalents), IPFIX, and sFlow data then parses and tags it, and stores it in Elasticsearch for you to query and graph in Kibana.

 ## Fields
-The Flow Analyzer supports all Netflow v5 fields, all standard non-proprietary Netflow v9 fields, all IPFIX fields in the RFC, and almost all sFlow structures defined by InMon Corporation's enterprise ID.
+The Flow Analyzer supports all Netflow v5 fields, non-proprietary Netflow v9 fields, IPFIX fields specified in the RFC, and almost all sFlow structures defined by InMon Corporation's enterprise ID.
 See the [Fields document](Fields.md) for a description of Netflow (v5, v9) and IPFIX fields.
 The [sFlow document](sFlow.md) includes descriptions of supported Flow and Counter structures.

 Kibana Visualizations and Dashboards are included so you can leverage supported fields and structures right away.

-Some limitations exist, mostly around proprietary or undocumented fields in Netflow and proprietary structures in sFlow - see the [Limitations](#limitations) section for details.
+Some limitations exist, mostly around proprietary or undocumented fields in Netflow and proprietary structures in sFlow.
+See the [Limitations](#limitations) section for details.
 Efforts are made to skip over unsupported or proprietary elements and continue parsing data uninterrupted.

 ## Tags
-Our custom Netflow, IPFIX, and sFlow collectors ingest and tag flow data.
-We record not only the basic protocol and port numbers, but we also take it a step further and correlate the following:
+Our custom Netflow, IPFIX, and sFlow collectors ingest, parse, and tag flow data.
+We record not only the basic protocol and port numbers but we also take it a step further and correlate the following:

-- Protocol numbers to protocol names (eg protocol 1 to "ICMP", 6 to "TCP")
+- IANA protocol numbers to names (eg protocol 1 to "ICMP", 6 to "TCP", 89 to "OSPF")
 - IANA-registered port numbers to services (eg port 80 to "HTTP", 53 to "DNS")
 - Services to categories (eg HTTP, HTTPS, Alt-HTTP to "Web")